Jobhdez/full-stack-arxiv/README.md

 - `cd` into the repo folder
 - In on Terminal run `python3 manage runserver` from the `backend` folder
 - In a separate terminal run `npm start` from the `frontend/arxiv` folder
+- Added a page where the user can search for research papers by modifying the api -- created an end point for searched papers

 ## License
 GNU